-Our product candidates combine our TransCon technologies with clinically validated parent drugs and pathways, with the goal of optimizing efficacy, safety, tolerability and convenience.
+Our products and product candidates combine our TransCon technologies with clinically validated parent drugs and pathways, with the goal of optimizing efficacy, safety, tolerability and convenience.

-We have applied these technologies in combination with clinically validated parent drugs or pathways using our algorithm with the goal of creating product candidates with the potential to be best-in-class in endocrinology rare diseases, oncology, and ophthalmology.
-In addition, we plan to apply this algorithm for product innovation in new therapeutic areas.
-We believe our approach to product innovation may reduce the risks associated with traditional drug development, and that our TransCon technologies have been validated by non-clinical and clinical programs completed to date.
+We apply these technologies in combination with clinically validated parent drugs or pathways using our algorithm with the goal of creating product candidates with the potential to be best-in-class.
+We plan to apply this algorithm for product innovation to expand our pipeline with Endocrinology Rare Disease product opportunities in large addressable markets.
+In addition, our vision is to pursue TransCon product opportunities in >\$5B indications in other therapeutic areas and maximize value creation of these product opportunities through collaboration with therapeutic area market leaders.
+We believe our approach to product innovation may reduce the risks associated with traditional drug development.